kiyomiyoshi/rt_type1_roc/README.md

 (e.g., “no” responses in the fastest RT bin represent the weakest indication of “yes” judgment).
-In Figure (c), cumulative response proportions are calculated for each stimulus class sequentially from left to right, which corresponds to hit and FA rates in type-1 ROC space.
+In Figure (c), cumulative response proportions are calculated for each stimulus class sequentially from left to right, which correspond to hit and FA rates in type-1 ROC space.

 <p align="center">
 <img src="perception/figure_s1.jpg" width="100%">